Can You Carry A Bluetooth Or Portable Speaker On A Plane?

 The same rules apply to international travel.
 However, you'll need to pack everything carefully because you'll be subject to TSA inspection.
-If you don't meet the size requirements, you'll have to purchase a ticket for another seat.
+If your speaker doesn't meet the size requirements, you'll have to purchase a ticket for another seat.

 You can usually do this 24 hours prior to your flight.
 Just remember that some airlines won't let you check in your device until you've boarded the plane.

-Lithium-ion batteries are used in portable electronic devices such as laptops, tablets, smartphones, cameras, video game consoles, and many others.
-They are commonly found in cell phones, laptop computers, and other mobile devices.
+Lithium-ion batteries are used in portable electronic devices such as speakers, laptops, tablets, smartphones, cameras, video game consoles, and many others.
+They are commonly found in portable speakers, cell phones, laptop computers, and other mobile devices.